edusalcas/single-cell-repo/Ont-Creator/README.md

 ## Adding instances to ontology

 In the other folder, JavaWorkspace-OntCreator, we have a Java project to add the instances to the ontology.
 We can open the project with any IDE and run the [Test](https://github.com/edusalcas/single-cell-repo/blob/Ont-Creator/Ont-Creator/JavaWorkspace-OntCreator/single_cell/src/single_cell/Test.java) class indicating the paths of the processed files in JSON, the path to the input ontology and to the output ontology.
+The empty ontology is [here](https://github.com/edusalcas/single-cell-repo/blob/Ont-Creator/Ont-Creator/JavaWorkspace-OntCreator/single_cell/files/singleCellRepositoriesv6_withURIs.owl).

 # Adding a new project to GOREP